jrdnmckl/The-Dempster-Shafer-Theory-of-Evidence/README.md

 This will give you feedback and allow you to automate some testing with specific files.

 ## CODE EXAMPLE
-If you wanted to write your own similarity measure, all you really need is a computeSimilarity function that coincides with the super class:
+If you wanted to write your own similarity measure, all you really need is to write a class which extends SimilarityMeasure.
 ```
 public class AwesomeSimMeasure extends SimilarityMeasure {
     public abstract double computeSimilarity(DSFrame s1, DSFrame s2){